Designing a Value-Based Decision System for TikTok's Personalized Ads Consent

 • Value-led headlines and options targeting varying privacy attitudes and motivations.

-• Decision hierarchy established as: motivation → transparency -> choice → control.
+• Clear hierarchy: motivation → transparency → choice → control.

-+15–17% incremental consent uplift driven by motivation-led content.
++15–17pp consent rate increase driven by motivation-led content.

 Decision 4